codaamok/PSCMSnowflakePatching/docs/Invoke-CMSnowflakePatching.md

 Accept wildcard characters: False
 ```

-### -Retry
+### -Attempts
 Specify the number of retries you would like to script to make when a software update install failure is detected.
-In other words, if software updates fail to install, and you specify 2 for the Retry parameter, the script will
+In other words, if software updates fail to install, and you specify 2 for the Attempts parameter, the script will
-retry installation twice.
+attempts installation twice.
+The default value is 1.

 ```yaml
 Type: Int32